Hoosier Hot Shots: Legacy

-Among the acts that were inspired by the Hot Shots were the Freddie Fisher's Schnickelfritz Band, the Korn Kobblers, and Spike Jones and His City Slickers.
-Spike Jones's early recordings were heavily influenced by the Hoosier Hot Shots.
-Both Jones and Fisher copied the "Wabash Washboard" developed by Paul (Hezzie) Trietsch.
+The Hoosier Hot Shots were the originators of "rural rhythm".
+Among the acts the followed the Hot Shots were the Freddie Fisher's Schnickelfritz Band, the Korn Kobblers, and Spike Jones and His City Slickers.
+Spike Jones's early recordings were heavily influenced by the Hoosier Hot Shots; "Oh!
+By Jingo" had itself been recorded by the Hot Shots in 1939.
+Both Jones and Fisher copied the "Wabash Washboard" invented by Hezzie Trietsch.